Alvin Bragg, the progressive prosecutor who could take down Donald Trump

 Already, there was talk of Bragg entering politics.
 “I would push him toward elective politics because he's the perfect example of a crossover politician who can draw votes from both white and Black voters,” Harvard’s dean of students told the Crimson.

 Bragg would run for office many years later, after working for state and federal prosecutors, becoming Manhattan’s first Black district attorney after easily winning election in 2021.
-An unabashed progressive, he championed criminal justice reforms that grew in popularity after the protests that followed the murder of George Floyd by Minneapolis police in the summer of 2020.
+An unabashed progressive, he championed criminal justice reforms that grew in popularity after the protests that followed the murder of George Floyd by a Minneapolis police officer in May 2020.

-But the 49-year-old is in the news today because he could be on the cusp of bringing the first-ever criminal charges against a former president.
-The charges stem from an assertion by Trump’s former fixer Michael D. Cohen, who admitted in court that the adult film actress Stormy Daniels was paid $130,000 in 2016 to keep quiet about an affair with the reality television star, who was then preparing to launch what would be his successful campaign for president.
+But the 49-year-old is in the news today because he could be on the cusp of bringing the first-ever criminal charges against a former U.S. president.
+The charges stem from an assertion by Trump’s former fixer Michael Cohen, who admitted in court that adult film actress Stormy Daniels was paid $130,000 in 2016 to keep quiet about an affair with the reality television star, who was then days away from what would be his successful election as president.
 Although the inquiry into the payment seemed to have stalled, it was recently revived; Daniels met with prosecutors in New York last week.

 To make his case, Bragg is expected to use a New York state statute related to fraudulent bookkeeping, a risky strategy that could backfire if jurors become mired in legal complexities.
 Then there’s the fact that conservatives are claiming Bragg is motivated by politics, as Trump is mounting a new White House run.